Trade Analytics

 The question isn't "did volume go up during the promotion?"
 The question is "did this promotion generate more gross margin than it cost?"

 The key insight is that consistency matters more than perfection.
-Pick a methodology and apply it uniformly across all promotions.
-This gives you a reliable basis for comparing events even if the absolute numbers have some estimation error.
-A consistent methodology reveals which promotions are relatively better or worse, which is what you need for planning.
+A methodology applied uniformly across all promotions gives you a reliable basis for comparing events even if the absolute numbers carry some estimation error.
+Consistent measurement reveals which promotions are relatively better or worse - and that's what you need for planning.

-What you'll likely find is striking: a small number of events drive the majority of your incremental profit, while a significant portion are net-negative on margin.
-That insight alone is worth the exercise because it tells you where to focus your trade spend next year.
+What you'll typically find when you analyze promotions rigorously is striking: a small number of events drive the majority of your incremental profit, while a significant portion are net-negative on margin.
+That insight alone tells you where to focus trade spend next year.

-At Strata CPG, we automate this analysis across your full promotion history using our promotion ROI analysis engine.
-Every event gets scored, ranked, and benchmarked.
-Those insights feed directly into annual promo planning, where historical performance data powers forward-looking scenario analysis.
+At Strata CPG, we automate this analysis across your full promotion history using our TRUE ROI analysis engine.
+Every event gets scored and classified, and those insights feed directly into AI-powered annual promo planning so that historical performance data drives forward-looking strategy.

 The brands that measure promotions rigorously don't just optimize trade spend - they transform it from a cost center into a profit driver.